Americans love to nibble post-suppertime – here’s what you need to know to make better snack choices

 - 1 cup of broccoli with 1-2 oz melted cheese

-The above listed snacks also happen to be fiber rich, meaning they’re great for satiety and may help lower one’s risk for chronic diseases.
+The above-listed snacks also happen to be fiber-rich, meaning they’re great for satiety and may help lower your risk for chronic diseases.

 How late-night snacking can affect blood sugar

-She suggests a boiled egg, leftover piece of chicken (or some protein-based meat), tablespoon of peanut butter, half an avocado or 2 ounces of hard cheese like cheddar or Gouda.
-Protein and fat in snacks helps maintain balanced blood sugar levels through the night, which means sleeping through until the morning.
+She suggests a boiled egg, a leftover piece of chicken (or some protein-based meat), a tablespoon of peanut butter, half an avocado or 2 ounces of hard cheese like cheddar or Gouda.
+Protein and fat in snacks help maintain balanced blood sugar levels through the night, which means sleeping through until the morning.